Sandi: A System for Accountability

 \subsection{Setup}

 The parties involved are the accountability server \accountabilityServer, a set of senders, and a set of receivers.
 Each sender must register with~\accountabilityServer.
-In this process, \accountabilityServer assigns it an internal account identity $\identity_\senderMarker$ and creates it a corresponding database record for it.
-This record holds the sender's score \score, a report count \reportCount initialized to zero, and a few other things.
+In this process, \accountabilityServer assigns the sender an internal account identity $\identity_\senderMarker$ and creates a corresponding database record for it.
+This record includes the sender's score \score and a report count \reportCount initialized to zero.

-Both \accountabilityServer and the sender can see the sender's score (a real number in~$(-\infty, \maxScore]$), whereas receivers see only a coarsening of the score, which we call the sender's \textit{reputation}~$\reputation_\senderMarker$.
+Both \accountabilityServer and the sender can see the sender's score (a real number), whereas receivers see only a coarsening of the score, which we call the sender's \textit{reputation}~$\reputation_\senderMarker$.
 The reputation is an element of some small totally ordered set, for example \{``low'', ``medium'', ``high'', ``very high''\}.
 It is computed from the score through some order-preserving reputation function~$\reputation(\cdot)$.
 This prevents the receivers from trivially identifying the sender by its score, as this would break unlinkability (\autoref{subsec:security_privact_obj}).
 Full details are in \autoref{subsec:score-and-reputation}.

-Time in \oursystem proceeds in epochs, the duration of which can be freely configured by \accountabilityServer (\textit{e.g.}, 1 day, 7 days, 30 days).
+Time in \oursystem proceeds in fixed-length epochs, \textit{e.g.}, a day, a week, or a month.
 During each epoch, a set of endorsement tags are sent by the senders to their desired receivers, establishing endorsed channels.
-Receivers may at any point report the endorsed communication from the sender as inappropriate by sending the endorsement tag to~\accountabilityServer.
-At the end of the epoch, the score is updated using a score function \reputationFunc that maps the sender's current score \score and its current number of reports \reportCount to its new score for the next epoch.
-After this, the report counter \reportCount is reset to zero.
+Each receiver may then report the sender by forwarding the tag to~\accountabilityServer.
+At the end of the epoch, a score function \reputationFunc is used to compute the sender's score for the next epoch from its current score and the number of reports.
+Finally, the report counter \reportCount is reset to zero.